AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

    ![Toggle switches](images\namespace-communities-switches.png)

-1. From the list, select a namespace or a community.
+1. From the list, select a community.

 1. Filter the page to display only the streams that are shared within a community.